Get insider access

 ANC Wind Noise

 Unlike other sounds, wind directly interacts with the ANC's microphones.
 Even though this sound doesn't reach your ears, the ANC system still tries to cancel it out, causing loud and unwanted noise.
 At the same time, the amount of wind noise can vary depending on the positioning of the mic and the headphone's design.
-Unfortunately, they lack a wind reduction feature to help limit the annoyingness of this sound.
+Unfortunately, these headphones lack a wind reduction feature to help limit the annoyingness of this sound.

 8.2